 A Condition of Excess Weight Gain from Injury to the Hypothalamus

 Rapid, sustained, excessive weight gain can indicate hypothalamic obesity.
 Children [and adults] with hypothalamic obesity often continue to gain weight even when their food intake is limited, which can be different from other forms of obesity.
-Some patients, though by no means all, have uncontrollable hunger and may demonstrate abnormal food-seeking behavior, such as sneaking or stealing food. (view source)

-Craniopharyngioma and other tumors that occur near the hypothalamus are primarily the cause of the condition — either from the tumor encroaching on the hypothalamus or from treatment of the tumor which can cause hypothalamic injury.
+Craniopharyngioma and other tumors that occur near the hypothalamus are primarily the cause of the condition — either from the tumor encroaching on the hypothalamus and/or from treatment of the tumor which can cause hypothalamic injury.

 Hypothalamic obesity is one of the most challenging co-morbidities of these tumors and impacts the survivor’s quality of life.
 Currently, there are no treatments for this condition and, for many that suffer from HO, typical obesity interventions like diet changes and exercise do not offset the weight gain.
 HO can also trigger other conditions including type 2 diabetes and non-alcoholic fatty liver disease.